 RESULTS

-UNCONSTRAINED ACCESS
+UNCONSTRAINED ACCESS TO CARE

 The cumulative opportunity accessibility plots for each mode are shown in Figure 5.
 They visualise an unconstrained count of care destinations that can be reached by each mode from each DA.
 Zonal values can be interpreted as: the higher, the more potential interaction with care destinations.
 This greater potential is conceptualised as a positive outcomes of well functioning land-use and transport networks (Cordera et al. 2019; Blumenberg and Pierce 2017; Cui et al. 2020).
 Spatial trends between the 15-min and 30-min threshold plots are similar (values are grouped by quantile).
 Three significant findings between modes are identified.
 First, the access that the car-mode provides is significantly higher relative to other modes.
 Travel by car results in the greatest maximum number of potential interactions to care destinations (1939 opportunities for 15-min and 2209 opportunities for 30-mins).
 Next, access by cycling is also relatively high.
 It provides the second most opportunities for interactions after travel by car, and affords at least one opportunity for interaction in more DAs than walking and transit use.
 Finally, access by transit is high and walking is also relatively high within Hamilton-Central but otherwise low.